Retrieve logs

 optional:

-<next_token>- the token for the next set of returned events that you received in response to a past request.
+<next_token>— token for the next set of returned events that you received in the response to the previous request.

 -